 Synthetic Brush (Tombstone)

-For a beard brush that feels gentle on your skin, turn to the one from Tombstone.
+For a beard and moustache brush that feels gentle on your skin, turn to the one from Tombstone.
 Its design is so sleek that you will find it extremely comfortable to hold.
 Also, the price is more than affordable for what you get, namely a comb, a pair of scissors, beard oil and balm.
 However, it is not aimed for coarse beards, as the bristles are too soft.
 Besides, they are not genuine boar hair but synthetic instead.

-Professional Beard Brush (Kingston Grooming)
+Professional Beard And Moustache Brush (Kingston Grooming)

 The Kingston Grooming Brush features boar hair bristles and ergonomic design, so its quality will really please you.
 It is perfect for training your follicles and keeping the beard in check.